doofpot/active_app/README.md

 add_column :users, :languages, :integer, null: false, default: 0, limit: 8
 ```

-`limit: 8` is only required if you need more than 32 flags.
+`limit: 8` is only required if you need more than 32 applications.

 ## Query